desktopui/silver-bullet/docs/appkit.md

 empty: true
 ---

+The idea behind it to find out if it makes sense at all for this type of applications.

+## What is Cocoa?

+## Issues:

-Flawed, sometimes inconsistent comparing to UIKit.
+- Flawed, sometimes inconsistent comparing to UIKit.

+## What is native?

-Things that hard to do right to imitate:
+Things that hard to do right to imitate otherwise:

-focus/blurred
+- focus/blurred control state
-splitview
+- SplitView